Other compensation may include educational assistance, non-production cash bonuses, and medical reimbursement accounts.

 The Fair Labor Standards Act does not address other compensation; these benefits are often decided between the employer and the employee while hiring, and may be altered during the course of employment.

 Educational assistance is also included under the category of other compensation.
-Employers can encourage their employee’s potential by offering educational assistance.
+Employers can encourage their employee’s potential by offering non-taxable tuition reimbursement.
 Here the employers are betting that the productivity of their employees will grow with higher education.
 Offering other compensation can be an effective method of retaining talented professionals, as they are likely to recognize the benefits of educational assistance and stay with the company at least for the duration of the contract.

 For more information on other compensation, refer to the W-2 instructions for Box 1.